Pillsbury (brand): 1950s

 In 1949, the company introduced a national baking competition, which came to be known as the Pillsbury Bake-Off; it was nationally broadcast on CBS for many years and resulted in a series of successful cookbooks that helped market Pillsbury brands.

 Only seven products used the Pillsbury name in 1950, but the company began adding to its product line.
-The early 1950s brought the acquisition of Ballard & Ballard Company and the beginning of packaged biscuit dough, which would become one of the company's most important and profitable product lines in later decades.
+In 1951 they acquired Ballard & Ballard Company, and 1957 brought the beginning of packaged biscuit dough, which would become one of the company's most important and profitable product lines in later decades.
 The company began advertising heavily on television.
 In 1957, Pillsbury commissioned a TV commercial jingle (from its advertising agency Leo Burnett) with the main lyrics "Nothin' says lovin/Like somethin' from the oven/And Pillsbury says it best".
 The jingle became a well-known signature of the company and was used, with modifications, for at least 20 years.

 Later corporate acquisitions included restaurants such as Burger King, Steak and Ale, Bennigan's, Godfather's Pizza, Häagen-Dazs, and Quik Wok, plus popular grocery store food brands such as Green Giant.